The Brooklyn Mat Maker

 3. Vital Records and Death Certificates

-Richard Kenny death (1874) with precise address
+Richard Kenny death in Brooklyn (1854) with precise address

 John Kenny death certificate listing "Hatter"